Akhtar Mengal: Arrest and release

-On 25 March 2013, Mengal returned to Pakistan from Dubai to take part in general elections on 11 May 2013.
+On 25 March 2013, Mengal returned to Pakistan from Dubai to take part in the general elections on 11 May 2013.

+On 3 September 2024 Mengal handed his resignation from the National Assembly of Pakistan citing the deteriorating situation in Balochistan.
+He was arrested on 24 October 2024, for protest against reforms.

-Uneasy relationship with the Baloch insurgency
+Relationship with the Baloch insurgency

 Akhtar Mengal has been historically criticised by the Baloch insurgents as well as the security establishment.
-In his interview in 2013, he lamented that, “The Baloch militants consider me a traitor while the security establishment also treats me as an enemy."
+In an interview in 2013, he lamented that, “The Baloch militants consider me a traitor while the security establishment also treats me as an enemy."
 He is an elder of various such influential families who have their members on both sides of the political divide.
-Currently a part of the Pakistan Democratic Movement (a 13 party coalition currently in power at the Federal level), the association of his brother and nephews with the Baloch Liberation Army has long been an obstacle to his entry in the mainstream national politics.
-Javed Mengal (brother) and Nooruddin Mengal and Bhawal Mengal (nephews) have allegedly been involved in armed militancy in the rest province of Balochistan.
+Currently a part of the Pakistan Democratic Movement (a 13-party coalition currently in power at the federal level), the association of his brother and nephews with the Balochistan Liberation Army has long been an obstacle to his entry into the mainstream national politics.
+Javed Mengal (brother) and Nooruddin Mengal and Bhawal Mengal (nephews) have allegedly been involved in armed militancy in the restive province of Balochistan.
 However, Akhtar Mengal has condemned the insurgents and publicly called for a political solution to the myriad problems in the province.

+On 2 September 2025, Mengal escaped a suicide bombing on a BNP rally that he attended in Quetta that left 15 people dead and was claimed by Islamic State.